sematext/docs/docs/logs/logs-usage-screen.md

 title: Logs Usage Screen
 description: Learn about Daily Log Volume, its impact on pricing, and how Sematext provides transparent cost structures, empowering informed decisions for optimized log storage.

 The Logs Usage screen provides insights into historical data concerning daily log volumes received and stored for Admins and Owners of the Logs Apps.
 It's important to note that there are no predefined limits to the number of logs you can store within your Logs App.
 However, selecting an optimal Daily Volume plan is crucial, as it directly impacts the $/GB price, ensuring cost-effectiveness.
+See [Plan Recommendations](../logs/plan-recommendations).

 ![Logs Usage Stored and Received](../images/logs/logs-usage-stored-received.png)